 I figure there might be more fish in that hole and we bang away.
 After 20 minutes, we hook into another fish and this one a little larger.
 I see the flash of silver in the murkiness and tell Cameron to keep the rod high and let the fish tire itself out.
 This fish has a little more fight than the other one.
 I steer the fish over in the slack water and it's a female about 25" long and roughly five pounds.
 I hand Cameron the fish and mom takes another picture of him.
 We continue to fish and there isn't that much action going on.
 While it wasn't the day I envisioned as we ended up with 3 fish, I couldn't be happier as Cameron caught his first steelhead.
 We wrap up the day with a drive back home and stopped at the Willoughby brewery for a nice lunch.

-Will this plant the seed of fishing?
+Will this plant the seed of fishing or an appreciation of the environment?
 It might, but over the past few decades, the number of kids fishing has decreased.
 You can blame it on a variety of reasons and mine is electronics.
 Personally, I see too many kids spending a lot of time on their phones and playing video games.
 This generation is not going to respect or protect the environment if they don't spend time outdoors.
 If that's the case, nature itself will start to suffer.
 Fewer people fishing means less revenue for states to help protect and enhance fish habitat.
 Also, the lack of revenue means less for stocking.
 I've watched Ohio's steelhead program grow by leaps and bounds.
 Winter was once a time of waiting for warmer weather.
 But, with the stocking program, many anglers have the opportunity to fish during those months.
 I would hate to see this program get affected if the next generation decides that fishing isn't worth their time.

 So if you're out fishing and you see a kid struggling, give him or her a helping hand, the future our fishery depends on them.